MalgretMC/Remove-Youtube-Ads/README.md

 Others :

 -     git clone https://github.com/MalgretMC/Remove-Youtube-Ads/
-- In your browser, go to : Extensions -> Load unzipped extension -> Select directory downloaded above
+- In your browser, go to : Extensions -> Load unzipped extension -> Select "Remove-Youtube-Ads" (folder downloaded above)

 Be cautious : extension must have rights on Youtube.com to work !
               Please check the rights in extension settings.